-Particulate matter (PM) stands for mixtures of tiny solid or liquid droplets in the air, containing hundreds of different materials, such as metals, black carbon, ammonia, sulfates, nitrates and soil particles.
-The particles vary greatly in size and shape.
-While some particles, such as dust, dirt, soot and smoke can be seen by the naked eye, others, such as PM10 and PM2.5 are so small, they can only be detected by a microscope.
+Particulate matter (PM) stands for mixtures of tiny solid or liquid droplets in the air containing hundreds of different materials, such as metals, black carbon, ammonia, sulfates, nitrates, and soil particles.
+The particles vary significantly in size and shape.
+While the naked eye can see some particles, such as dust, dirt, soot, and smoke, others, such as PM10 and PM2.5, are so small we can only detect them with a microscope.
 (For perspective, the average human hair is roughly 70 micrometers.)

-Source: Particulate matter is largely created by the complex reactions of sulfur dioxide, nitrogen oxides and other pollutants emitted by transportation, power plants and industries.
+Source: Particulate matter is primarily created by the complex reactions of sulfur dioxide, nitrogen oxides, and other pollutants emitted by transportation, power plants, and industries.

-Of the varying forms of particulate matter PM2.5 poses the greatest risk to health.
-In general, the smaller the particle, the deeper it penetrates the respiratory system, passes into the bloodstream and can even reach the brain.
+Health effects: PM2.5 poses the most significant health risk of the varying forms of particulate matter.
+The smaller the particle, the deeper it penetrates the respiratory system, passes into the bloodstream, and can even reach the brain.
 Smaller particles may also adsorb carcinogenic compounds.

-According to the World Health Organization, there is no safe threshold for respiratory exposure to small particles, which can affect both lung and heart functioning.
-Numerous studies have linked PM pollution to:
+According to the World Health Organization, there is no safe threshold for respiratory exposure to small particles.
+Numerous studies link PM pollution to: